Szerazh/my-portfolio-website/README.md

-﻿# Viktoriya Marinova — Software Developer Portfolio
+﻿#Viktoriya Marinova — Software Developer Portfolio

-A portfolio website showcasing my professional experience, skills, certificates, and projects — combining technical expertise in software development with creativity from design.
+A personal portfolio website that presents my technical skills, education, internships, certificates, and aesthetic design work—all in a clean, responsive, and interactive format.

+## 🔍 Overview
+This website is built with simplicity and clarity in mind.
+It’s a static site using HTML, CSS, and vanilla JavaScript—no heavy frameworks—so it’s fast, lightweight, and easy to maintain.

 ## ✨ Features
 - **Modern Layout**: clean sections for About, Education, Internships, Skills, Certificates, and Contact